markj1069/tmpl-a/README.md

-# project
+# Project
-File Structure Template for Program Development
+Article Template in Markdown